Blog

 • Heart disease and congestive heart failure (low-sodium, heart-healthy fats)

-• Kidney disease (phosphorus- and potassium-restricted)
+• Kidney disease (phosphorus- and potassium-restricted diets)

 • Swallowing difficulties and dysphagia (soft, pureed, or minced textures)